So, you want to kill every mob at a single blow? But, don’t know how?

 - Execute the Command by using kill e type executable.
 For example, /kill @e UUID.

 Sometimes you may not see the UUID.
 This may happen because of a bug.
 Restart Minecraft to debug.
+You cannot use this command in creative mode.

 Step 2: Select a Specific Type of Mob Entity